kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 With namespace scoped policies we've introduced a producer/consumer model for policies.

 A **producer** is someone who authors and operates a service.
 A producer can create policies that will be applied by default to any communication with their services.
-Producer policies will be created in the same zone as `MeshService` they target.
+Producer policies will be created in the same namespace as `MeshService` they target.
 Producer policies will be synced to other zones.

 A **consumer** is the client of a service.
 Consumer policies will be applied in the consumer namespace and may target MeshService from different namespaces.
 Consumer policies take effect only in the consumer namespace.